Tamison/osu-hd-only-skill-to-sd/README.md

 ##### Notes

-- If you close the program without setting a directory for the skin an error windows will pop up, you can just close it and run the program again to set a directory for the skins folder.
+- If you close the program without setting a directory for the skin you can just, run the program again to set a directory for the skins folder.
 - If you set the directory to the wrong location, just delete the skin.path file and run the program again.
-- If you load a new skin into the game, just hit the reload skin button to load it in to the program list.